d12frosted/elpa-mirror/melpa/magik-mode-readme.txt

-;;; Commentary:

-;; This package provides a major mode for editing Smallworld Magik files.
+This package provides a major mode for editing Smallworld Magik files.